Degree of randomness: numerical experiments for astrophysical signals: Introduction

 \section{Introduction}

 Kolmogorov stochasticity parameter approach has been used to quantify the degree of randomness of sequences of number theory or dynamical systems \cite{Kolm,K1940,Arnold}.
-The stochasticity degree of the fractional parts of the arithmetical progressions has been analysed, including in comparison with geometrical progressions\cite{Arnold,Arnold_ICTP,Arnold_UMN,Arnold_MMS,Arnold_FA}.
+The stochasticity degree of the fractional parts of the arithmetical progressions has been analysed, also in comparison with geometrical progressions\cite{Arnold,Arnold_ICTP,Arnold_UMN,Arnold_MMS,Arnold_FA}.

 The crucial aspect of the application of the method is the behavior of the stochasticity parameter.
-Arnold studied the randomness for arithmetical progressions of the residues for the division by a real number and other sequences, using the uniform or the Legendre-Chebyshev distributions \cite{Arnold_UMN,Arnold_MMS}, mentioning also the problems for which still no solutions are known.
+Arnold studied the randomness for arithmetical progressions of the residues for the division by a real number and other sequences, using the uniform or the Legendre-Chebyshev distributions \cite{Arnold_UMN,Arnold_MMS}, mentioning also the problems for which no solutions are known yet.

 Along with this, physical applications of this descriptor of the degree of randomness have been also undertaken.
-Namely, astrophysical signals which contain several subsignals, i.e. contributions of radiation of different physical mechanisms, are of particular interest.
-Cosmic microwave background (CMB) radiation observational datasets do contain besides the cosmological signal, also contributions of Galactic and other origins \cite{CMB1,CMB2}.
+Namely, astrophysical signals which contain several subsignals, i.e. contributions of different physical mechanisms, are of particular interest.
+Cosmic microwave background (CMB) radiation, as observed, does contain besides the cosmological signal, also contributions of Galactic and other origins \cite{CMB1,CMB2}.
 It appears that the different degree of randomness quantified by Kolmogorov distribution enables to distinguish the cosmological and non-cosmological signals \cite{GK_KSP,G2009}.
-The fractions of the random and correlated Gaussian components in the CMB overall signal have been obtained using that method \cite{G2011}.
+The fractions of the random and correlated Gaussian components in the CMB overall signal have been obtained using that method.
 It was also efficient for the identification in the CMB maps obtained by the Wilkinson Microwave Anisotropy Probe \cite{J} of point sources \cite{G2010}, i.e. of radio, as well as gamma-ray sources observed by the Fermi satellite.

 The properties of the CMB signal follow from primordial fluctuations which appear to be close to Gaussian ones.
 This remarkable empirical fact is fortunate for our approach, since it unambiguously defines the theoretical cumulative distribution function required to compute the stochasticity parameter.
 Although certain non-Gaussian features have been observed in the CMB datasets (see \cite{spot,Copi,G2,G_plane}) and they are studied by various descriptors, the Gaussianity remains as one of the robust characteristics of CMB.
 However in other astrophysical signals, for example, for Lyman-alpha forest, the mentioned distribution function cannot be so well defined and therefore the problem of statistics becomes more complex.
 In such conditions, the numerical experiments are the means to explore the behavior of the stochasticity parameter vs the generated random and regular components of the signal.
 Thus the universality of Kolmogorov's theorem is elaborated in the numerical experiments.